Addiction Treatment Programs

-Alcohol is one of the most frequently used and misused substances in America.
-Approximately 15.1 million adults live with alcohol use disorder, and every year 88,000 preventable deaths are linked to alcohol.
+Alcohol is one of the most frequently used and misused substances in the U.S. Approximately 15.1 million adults have alcohol use disorder, and every year 88,000 preventable deaths are linked to alcohol.
 Alcohol withdrawal symptoms are profoundly uncomfortable and can be dangerous and even lethal.

-For all but the mildest cases of alcohol use disorders, it is recommended that alcohol detox and acute withdrawal be done under the care of medical professionals who can provide pharmacological therapies to mitigate symptom severity and intervene in the case of complications.
+For all but the mildest cases of alcohol use disorders, a medical detox and acute withdrawal should be supervised by medical professionals who can provide pharmacological therapies to reduce the severity of symptoms and intervene in the case of complications.

-Symptoms of alcohol withdrawal generally set in about 6 hours after the last drink and include anxiety, tremors, sweating, nausea, and insomnia.
-The peak of symptom severity is typically between 24 and 48 hours, and symptoms usually subside within a few days.
-Symptom severity is correlated with the degree of alcohol use; chronic, heavy alcohol use is associated with substantially more debilitating symptoms.
+Symptoms of alcohol withdrawal generally occur about six hours after the last drink and include anxiety, tremors, sweating, nausea and insomnia.
+The peak of symptom severity is typically between 24–48 hours, and symptoms usually subside within a few days.
+Symptom severity depends on the degree of alcohol use; chronic, heavy alcohol use is associated with substantially more debilitating symptoms.

-More serious symptoms include pronounced tremors, low-grade fever, rapid respiration, profuse sweating, vomiting, and diarrhea that are apparent within 24 hours of the last drink and persist for up to a week.
-Although relatively rare, the most serious cases of alcohol withdrawal include potentially life-threatening delirium tremens, seizures, and heart attack.
+More serious symptoms that are apparent within 24 hours of the last drink and persist for up to a week may include:

-Although the alcohol detox and acute withdrawal timeline can vary quite a bit between people, most mild to moderate cases of alcohol detox will resolve within a week.
+Although the alcohol detox and acute withdrawal timeline can differ quite a bit between people, most mild to moderate cases will resolve within a week.
 More serious cases of detox and acute withdrawal may persist for two or more weeks.
-However, resolution of acute withdrawal is often the beginning of an incredibly frustrating period called “post-acute withdrawal syndrome” (PAWS), which shares many of the symptoms of acute withdrawal.
+However, the resolution of acute withdrawal is often the beginning of an incredibly frustrating period called “post-acute withdrawal syndrome” (PAWS), which shares many symptoms of acute withdrawal.

 Experiencing PAWS does not mean recovery has failed; in fact, experiencing PAWS indicates that recovery is progressing normally.